Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

 Furthermore, an end-to-end channel model can be done by modeling end-to-end channel attenuation ($H_e(f)$) with the obtained normalized gain in (\ref{NGT}), (\ref{norm_gain}), and (\ref{reception_gain}) via $H_e(f) = H_{Tx}^n (f) \cdot H_{sc}^n (f) \cdot H_r^n(f)$.
 It can be inferred from Fig. \ref{fig:tx_atte}, \ref{fig:velocity}, and \ref{fig:rx_g_d} that the end-to-end channel attenuation is dominated by the transmitter attenuation as the attenuation rapidly drops to zero at $\sim$10 mHz, which implies that the end-to-end channel has a very narrow bandwidth.
 Hence, it can only support very slow varying or low-frequency signaling.
-Although the end-to-end channel is limited by the transmitter's characteristics, the physical channel exhibits a broader bandwidth, implying that the physical channel is capable of transmitting faster variations in VOC concentration.

 Moreover, the delay of the end-to-end channel can be given by $\tau_e(f) = \tau_{Tx} (f) + \tau_{sc} (f) + \tau_{r} (f)$.
-Fig. \ref{fig:e-t-e-delay} depicts the delay of the end-to-end channel at a constant wind velocity of 7 m/s for multiple transmitter-receiver distances.
-It can be observed that the delay is dominated by the physical channel delay.
+Fig. \ref{fig:e-t-e-delay} depicts the delay of the end-to-end channel at a constant wind velocity of 7 $m/s$ for multiple transmitter-receiver distances.
 The delay increases with increasing distance due to the longer time required for VOCs to drift through the channel, which is dominant over VOC diffusion in the physical channel.